MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOTenantCdnOrigin.md

 Remove-SPOTenantCdnOrigin -CdnType Private -OriginUrl /sites/branding/Assets
 ```

-This example removes a recently-removed organizational assets library from CDN.
+This example removes a recently-removed organizational assets library from a CDN.

 ## PARAMETERS